-This article first appeared in The Havok Journal on 24 August 2015.
+This first appeared in The Havok Journal on August 24, 2015.

 As a man, and particularly as a white man, you are automatically the enemy to a growing population of the American public.
 You are the lurking rapist; you are the covert racist; you are always the impediment, or at best merely a bystander to (and definitely never an agent of) meaningful social change.
 You’re the irredeemable bad guy.
 Quite literally, you are “the man.”

 Perhaps that is why anyone and everyone feels comfortable complaining about, belittling, cajoling, insulting, or attacking that demographic group.
 Perhaps that is the reason that it is the only major demographic group that the Army has not seen fit to honor and celebrate with its own special “month.”

 Perhaps that’s why it’s OK for the Army to consistently, and conspicuously, discriminate against me and every other man in uniform.